 Being as open and transparent as possible drew a very specific group of readers to the site, and I’ve been slowing growing ever since.

 My advice when you are looking for tips on growing an online business (or anything else related to your finances) is to look for people who don’t over glamorize or oversimplify their success just to get your money.
 Try to find “influencers” who would look you in the eye and tell you how hard it really is.

 3. You have to provide value

 Value is the key to making a successful online business.
 If I wanted to sell some widget, there’s no doubt in my mind that I could market the ever living crap out of it on Facebook, or any other platform for that matter.

 The rub is that just because something pops up in someone’s feed doesn’t mean that it matters to them or that they’ll buy it.

-For my business specifically, the reason that my M$M Facebook ads get four cents per click (which is very low/efficient) is because I focus on promoting value first and sales way down the road.
+For my business specifically, the reason that my M$M Facebook ads get four cents per click (which is very low/efficient) is that I focus on promoting value first and sales way down the road.

 If you read my site for the next five years and love the value I provide, you’re probably going to buy a course from me later on because I first gave everything I could to you for free.

 I literally have people now asking to be sent affiliate links for products I promote so that I can get credit for something that they are going to buy for their site.
 THAT is how you know you are providing value.

 4. Be honest with yourself